jaspector

 Minimum 48-hour advance notice.

-Typical inspection sequence: CID Albuquerque Regional Office conducts all building and trade inspections.
+Typical sequence: CID Albuquerque Regional Office conducts all building and trade inspections.
 Required inspections (residential): footing/foundation; concrete slab/under-floor; rough framing; rough electrical, plumbing, mechanical; insulation (where applicable for energy code); final trades; final building.
 All inspections must be passed in sequence.
 City of Moriarty may also conduct a separate zoning compliance inspection to confirm construction matches the approved zoning clearance; confirm with City Hall.

-Do I need a building permit in Moriarty, NM?
+01 Do I need a building permit in Moriarty, NM?

 All structures exceeding 120 sq. ft.; all trade work (electrical, plumbing, mechanical, gas).
 Town zoning clearance also required prior to CID application.

-How much does a building permit cost in Moriarty, NM?
+02 How much does a building permit cost in Moriarty, NM?

+Building permit fees in Moriarty, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: City zoning/land use fees: Set by city ordinance.
 Specific amounts not publicly posted online as of this research date.
 Contact Zoning Administrator at (505) 886-3020.
 CID fees: $3.00 per $1,000 for first $15,000; $1.00 per $1,000 above $15,000..
 Plan check fee: CID plan review fee: 20% of building permit fee..

-How do I apply for a building permit in Moriarty, NM?
+03 How do I apply for a building permit in Moriarty, NM?

-1. Determine jurisdiction: Confirm the parcel is within City of Moriarty limits (not unincorporated Torrance County).
+To apply for a building permit in Moriarty, NM, follow these steps: 1.
+Determine jurisdiction: Confirm the parcel is within City of Moriarty limits (not unincorporated Torrance County).
 Call City Hall at (505) 832-4406 or the Zoning Administrator at (505) 886-3020.
 2. Contact the Zoning Office at (505) 886-3020 or mmartinez@moriartynm.gov to initiate zoning review.
 Bring a drawing of the proposed project (does not need to be professionally drawn, but must be clear and legible).
 3. Zoning approval is required before any construction proceeds.
 Zoning Administrator reviews for conformance with the Comprehensive Zoning Ordinance (CZO), which contains 9 zoning classifications.
 For conditional uses or variances, a Planning and Zoning Board hearing will be required.
 4. After receiving Moriarty zoning approval, proceed to CID Albuquerque at 5500 San Antonio Dr. NE to apply for the structural building permit.
 5. Submit completed CID application, construction plans (two sets), energy compliance docs, and contractor or owner-builder information to CID.
 6. Pay CID plan review fee at submission; pay building permit fee upon permit issuance.
 7. CID issues permit.
 Post the permit at the job site.
 8. Schedule CID inspections at required milestones.
 9. CID issues Certificate of Occupancy upon successful final inspection.

-How long does it take to get a building permit in Moriarty, NM?
+04 How long does it take to get a building permit in Moriarty, NM?

-How do I schedule a building inspection in Moriarty, NM?
+05 How do I schedule a building inspection in Moriarty, NM?

-Inspections can be scheduled via: CID Albuquerque Regional Office: (505) 222-9800.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Moriarty, NM via: CID Albuquerque Regional Office: (505) 222-9800.
 Minimum 48-hour advance notice..

-Other cities in Torrance County
+Other jurisdictions in Torrance County.

-View all Torrance County jurisdictions →
+All Torrance County jurisdictions →